If you’ve been following along, you know that I left running a million dollar consulting firm to try my hand in building and selling my own products.

 UPDATE: Since this post was published a few weeks before the end of the year, some of the revenue that’s been added since is missing.
 Since publishing the first version, another $15,728 of revenue has been added — not too shabby for taking most of the month of December off!
 Also, I ran a 1-day sale on my books the week before Christmas which netted about $6,000 in added revenue.
 I’ll be updating this post with the final numbers on January 1.

-A few weeks ago, I polled a few of my customers and asked them what sort of ROI they can directly trace to something of mine.
+I polled a few of my customers and asked them what sort of ROI they can directly trace to something of mine.

 54 people filled out the survey, and based on their feedback it looks like I can confirm I helped my customers bring in at least $1,240,520 in new revenue this year.

-The money is obviously nice, and affords me a more-than-comfortable lifestyle, but what’s most important is that I’m helping people learn what I’ve either figured out through trial and error, or researched on their behalf.
-And even if someone has everything they need to be more successful, a good kick in the ass (as some of my Masterclass students have put it) might be just what they need
+The money is obviously nice and affords me a more-than-comfortable lifestyle, but what’s most important is that I’m helping people learn what I’ve either figured out through trial and error, or researched on their behalf.
+And even if someone has everything they need to be more successful, a good kick in the ass (as some of my Masterclass students have put it) might be just what they need.

 I asked my customers to not only tell me what kind of added revenue I helped them add to their bottom lines, but also how.
 Much of this feedback will serve as glowing testimonials on future iterations of my sales websites, but I’ve decided not to include them in this post.

-What’s important, and why I wanted to close with this section, is that making people better off and making a great income don’t need to be mutually exclusive.
+What’s important, and why I wanted to close with this section, is that making people better off and making a great income doesn’t need to be mutually exclusive.
 If I wasn’t positive that I was doing something beneficial and something worthwhile, I don’t think I could wake up each day and get to work doing what I do best — build products to solve people’s problems.

 There are some people who think selling books, courses, and even B2B tools is unflattering.
 That there are opportunities to “change the world” or “disrupt”.
 They often reference Elon Musk, Steve Jobs, and other luminaries who launch big projects to big audiences.

 I just have a few thousand customers.
-My income is in the six-figures, but it won’t be in the seven (or eight) figures for a while.
+My income is in the six figures, but it won’t be in the seven (or eight) figures for a while.
 I’m not looking to “disrupt consulting”.

 All I care about is making people better than they were before they met me.
 This can be done through software, through books, through classes, or through blog posts like this.
-If the $10,000 I added to Martin Clarke’s bottom line can help him go on that much needed vacation with his significant other, then I’ve changed the world.
+If the $10,000 I added to Martin Clarke’s bottom line can help him go on that much-needed vacation with his significant other, then I’ve changed the world.
 Or if the $40k that Brent Weber’s added so far to his business can help him and his family have fewer cash flow concerns or save faster, then I’ve changed the world once again.